DanielCreggOrganization/ooc-project-template/project-brief.md

     style MyObject fill:#FFE0B2,stroke:#E65100,color:#E65100
 ```

 Rename `MyObject` to match the object you choose, then build out the manager and the menu.
+You may use AI to assist with coding but you must be able to explain your code in the manditory screencast video in your submission.

 ## 2. Minimum Project Requirements